Available Now

 To cover travel time, vehicle costs, and the first block of labour.
 Even a "quick" job involves 60-90 minutes of the electrician's time (including travel).

-What's a reasonable call-out fee in Adelaide?
+What should I expect for a call-out in Adelaide?

 Can I negotiate the call-out fee?